HugoBlox/theme-academic-cv/content/authors/sophie/_index.md

 ---
 # Display name
-title: Annabel Bland
+title: Sophie Ibrahim
-weight: 2

 # Username (this should match the folder name)
 authors:
-- vice-president
+- sophie

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Vice President
+role: Outreach Director

 # Organizations/Affiliations
 organizations: